Last Updated: September 25, 2024

 Personal Life

 DeLorean was married a total of four times.
-The first marriage, to Elizabeth Higgins, lasted from 1954 to 1969.
+The first marriage to Elizabeth Higgins lasted from 1954 to 1969.
 He then wed actress and model Kelly Harmon, whom he divorced in 1972.
-The following year, DeLorean wed Cristina Ferrare; they adopted a son, Zachary, and had a daughter, Kathryn Ann.
+In 1973, he met and married Cristina Ferrare, a world-famous model.
+The newlyweds moved into a mansion on 434 acres in New Jersey.
+Four years later, they had a baby girl named Kathryn.
+They also adopted a son, Zachary.
 The couple divorced in 1985.
 Finally, DeLorean married Sally Baldwin in 2002.
 Together, they had a daughter, Sheila, and lived in Morristown, New Jersey.

 In 2005, at the age of 80, DeLorean passed away from a stroke at Overlook Hospital in Summit, New Jersey.
 His remains are buried at the White Chapel Cemetery in Troy, Michigan, where his tombstone bears a depiction of his DeLorean sports car with the doors open.